peterajessup/ace-ivt-deploy/README.md

 Note that the repo here: https://github.com/peterajessup/mq-deploy-cp4i/ is used to depoly the queue manager for the ACE runtime.
 You can use this as-is or use the configuration to create your own.

 Installation: (Assumes a working CP4i installation on Openshift with the ACE operator installed.
+The demo uses the ACE dashboard for Bar file storage.
 1. Create the project 'ace'
 2. Create a Dashboard instance to store the bar file (not covered here). see here: https://www.ibm.com/docs/en/app-connect/13.0.x?topic=dashboard-managing-bar-files